-Scotland guaranteed at least two more silver medals
+Scotland guaranteed at least five more medals

-Commonwealth Games: Scotland guaranteed at least two more silver medals
+Commonwealth Games: Scotland guaranteed at least five more medals

 Last updated on .From the section Commonwealth Games